RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 Participation in the Junior Developer Program is not an entitlement or right.
 Junior Developers are expected to take the program seriously, put forth significant effort, seek assistance when unable to figure something out, strive to make the highest quality set possible and maturely accept and apply Code Reviewer feedback.
 Junior developers may be temporarily or permanently removed from the program for the following reasons:

-- Violations of the RA Developer Code of Conduct or the rules set forth within this document
+- Violations of the [RA Developer Code of Conduct](/guidelines/developers/code-of-conduct) or the rules set forth within this document
 - 1 month of [inactivity](/guidelines/developers/code-of-conduct#inactivity) in either active development or RA in general
   - First time inactivity removals may request immediate restoration of Junior Developer role
-  - Subsequent inactivity removals will be subject to a 30-day cool down, beginning upon demotion action.
-After cool down, must submit a full rejoin request per [Entry Requirements](#entry-requirements)
+  - Subsequent inactivity removals may, at Code Reviewer discretion, be subject to a 30-day cool down (beginning upon demotion action) prior to being able to rejoin the program
+- Holding a claim for 1 month without progress
+  - You must push assets (achievements, leaderboards, rich presence, game page updates, or code notes) to the website in order for this timer to reset.
+Simply opening the game will not count
+  - If you are removed on this basis and wish to rejoin the program, you will be required to provide a progress report and push any local assets to the website upon role request

 ### Graduation Consideration